rdkls/jb-owm/README.md

 ## Testing

+Ensure config.py has DEV_MODE = True

+./test_rest_api.py

+(optionally -v for verbose)

 FakeRedis used to enable unit tests to run locally without setting up redis server; faster for dev and 'close enough' to prod setup

-A further step would be integration tests, which would ideally run from CI on full stack, using exactly the same environments as staging / production, with such deployment automated with docker or AWS opsworks
+A next step could be integration tests, ideally run from CI on full stack, using exactly the same environments as staging / production, with such deployment automated with docker or AWS opsworks

 ## Rate limiting algorithm